Johan Arfvedson of Sweden

 Not necessary for life.

 Named from the Greek word meaning “stone,” lithium is a very soft, silvery-white metal.
 Like all of the alkali metals, it is quite reactive in the presence of water and oxygen.
 Lithium is the least reactive of the alkali metals, but it will smoke and sizzle if water is poured upon it.
 Lithium is the lightest metal, so light that a bar of it will float on water.
 Lithium is combined with aluminum and magnesium to make light-weight alloys.
 It is used as a reducing agent in making many organic compounds.
 It has a low melting point and the highest heat capacity of any element.
 Consequently, it is used as a coolant in some nuclear reactors.
 Lithium also is used in lubricating grease, industrial dryers and air-conditioners, batteries, glass, medicines and nuclear bombs.

 Lithium has no known function in natural biological systems.
-It affects metabolism and has a medicinal use in lithium carbonate (Li2CO3) can control manic-depressive disorders and has also been used to treat gout.
+It affects metabolism and has a medicinal use in lithium carbonate (Li2CO3) to control manic-depressive disorders and has been used to treat gout.

 Role in Life Processes